Peter Duncan (actor): Blue Peter

 He joined Blue Peter in 1980, and shortly afterwards it was revealed in a tabloid newspaper that Duncan had appeared nude in the Michael Papas psychological thriller film The Lifetaker.
 The BBC denied that he was ever a porn star.

 He ran in the first London Marathon in 1981 (in 3 hours and 10 minutes) and ran again in the 1991, 2001 and 2012 events.
 He was scheduled on 3 October 2021 to run for the final time.

 Unusually, Duncan had two periods with Blue Peter, being on the team from 1980 to 1984, and again from 1985 to 1986.
 During his stay with the programme, he became associated with the kind of daredevil stunts previously popularised by John Noakes, and these continued in his own spin-off series, Duncan Dares.
 One of his most remembered such stunts occurred in 1980 when the Blue Peter crew put him out on a rope swing to clean the face of Clock Tower (Big Ben) without a safety harness, thus creating much trouble for the BBC.
 It is documented in Richard Marson's book Blue Peter 50th Anniversary.

 On 20 February 2007, Duncan was awarded the highest Blue Peter Award - The Gold Badge.
 This badge was awarded in his role as the Scout Association's Chief Scout.

 Return to the stage

-After leaving Blue Peter permanently in 1986, Duncan returned to the stage, most notably in Mike Stott's Funny Peculiar and in the musicals Barnum, Me and My Girl and The Card for which he was nominated for an Olivier Award for Best Actor in a Musical.
+After leaving Blue Peter permanently in 1986, Duncan returned to the stage, including in Mike Stott's Funny Peculiar and in the musicals Barnum, Me and My Girl and The Card for which he was nominated for an Olivier Award for Best Actor in a Musical.
 In the 1990s he appeared in numerous pantomimes, some of which he also produced through his company Here's One I Made Earlier, including Robin Hood at the Lewisham (now Broadway) Theatre in South East London.
 He wrote and directed the Oxford Playhouse pantomime from 2006 to 2013.

 He played Charlie Peace at Nottingham Playhouse in 2013 and Jack Firebrace in Birdsong in 2014 and 2015.
 He played Wilbur Turnblad in the touring production of Hairspray in 2015/16.
-He is currently playing the part of John Blondel in a two-man ghostly play When Darkness Falls, set in Guernsey.